skhan2020/capstone-travel-app/README.md

 - If available, a picture of the location is also displayed.

-* Extras
+- Extras:
-  - The application allows the user to remove the trip.
+  * The application allows the user to clear the trip.
-  - Pulls in an image for the country from Pixabay API when the entered location brings up no results.
+  * Pulls in an image for the country from Pixabay API when the entered location fails to brings up results.

 ## How to use the application

 Users will need to put in a date and a location to retrieve data.

 * Both place and date needs to be filled
 * Date will be validated for correct format.
 * Date needs to be in the future.